Skip to main content

 1.5.7 TRUST LEVEL

-Data object defining the trust level of the certicate.
+This data object defines the trust level of the certificate.

 The certificates are provided in the business context by the company itself - they are showing their certificates to other companies.
 Not every certificate can be directly validated by the issuing authority.
-Thats why there are different trust levels defined: none/ low /high / trusted.
+That is why there are different trust levels defined: none / low / high / trusted.

 None: no validation check at all, just uploaded / provided by the company Low: manual validation check done by human after upload Medium: certificate provided by trusted issuer and manually checked (as low) High: automated cross check via some database (e.g. TÜV, IATF) Trusted: directly provided by issuer (e.g. TÜV)